It’s a moral duty to dress well.

 “You have a tie-dyed t-shirt on under plaid flannel–it’s positively immoral!”

-As Bertrand Russell made his way through the crowd estimated at 20,000 in London’s Trafalgar Square to the microphones, you could almost sense the tide of history, as if you were standing on a beach and the waves of war were ebbing before you.
+As we waited for Bertrand Russell to address the crowd estimated at 20,000 in London’s Trafalgar Square, you could almost sense the tide of history turning, as if you were standing on a beach and the waves of war were ebbing before you.

 “Would the owner of the blue Mini Cooper license plate BA49 JLZ please move it, it’s on my foot.”